Bereavement leaves are never easy to apply. Losing a loved one can be devastating and is often unexpected and unforeseen.

 To allow people time to grieve and feel better after a loss of a family member, companies have introduced Bereavement leave.

-Bereavement leave or compassionate leave is where employees can take some time off as they recover from a close one's demise without worrying about work.
+Compassionate leaves, as they are often called, allow the employees to take some time off as they recover from a close one's demise without worrying about work.

 It is still a new concept in India and is gradually coming into people's knowledge.

-Let us find out what is bereavement leave, its meaning, how to apply for a compassionate/bereavement leave, along with a sample to help you understand the format better.
+Let us find out what is bereavement leave meaning, how to apply for a compassionate/bereavement leave, along with a sample to help you understand the format better.

 What is bereavement leave?